 What is the difference between latte, macchiato and cappuccino

 These names are thrown around quite a bit.
 I can't say I'm a fanatic about these terms either.
 However, to ease any confusion here's a quick coffee comparison:

-- Latte: A latte is usually 6-8 oz steamed milk, a double shot espresso, and topped with a 1 cm layer of milk foam.
+- Latte: A latte is usually 6-8 oz steamed milk, a single or double shot espresso, and topped with a thin layer of frothed milk.
 At Starbucks they use 2 % milk.